PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 During this time, the next Task in the configuration file is executed, e.g. a MoveToFort task.
 This allows the bot to walk around the waypoint looking for forts for a limited time.

+For each point in the json file, the optional `mode` field indicates the simulated travel model.
+This is only supported when `walker` is set to `PolylineWalker`.
+When `mode` is set to `driving` or `bicycling`, the Google Directions API is used to get the appropriate route.

+The supported values for `mode` are:
+* `walking` - walk as usual, using a speed between `walk_min` and `walk_max`
+  in `config.json`
+* `bicycling` - simulate riding a bicycle.
+The speed from the Google Directions API is used
+* `driving` - simulate driving a car.
+The speed from the Google Directions API is used, which depends on the road (e.g. 100 km/h on a highway and 30 km/h in a suburban area).
+* `flying` - simulate taking an aeroplane.
+Flies are typical airline cruising speed, configurable with `fly_min` and `fly_max`.
+During the simulated flight no other actions are taken by the bot.

 ### Options
 [[back to top](#table-of-contents)]